Spyderisk/system-modeller-deployment/README.md

 We explicitly do not expect Spyderisk will work in any of the following scenarios:

 * *Mac*.
 We have not tried installing Spyderisk on any Mac.
 * *Windows Server*.
-There are many reasons, including Microsoft decisions about licensing (see below), but mostly we produce risk assessment software and so we would not encourage people to run a Linux server on the internet under Windows Subsystem for Linux.
-Microsoft doesn't do it and neither should you.
+There are many reasons, including Microsoft's decision to discontinue the free Hyper V Server product line in January 2022.
+In addition, Spyderisk is cybersecurity risk assessment, and from our knowledge we do not encourage anyone to run a Linux server on the internet under the Windows Subsystem for Linux.
+Microsoft does not do it and neither should you.
 * *Microsoft Edge or Apple Safari browsers*.
 This is down to our testing capacity, not any desire we have to limit our users' choices.